 9. Wild Rift

 Wild Rift is practically League of Legends but on mobile devices.
-The game was released in 2020 and has a player base of more than 20 million.
 This is easily one of the most popular MOBA games in the world and everyone who has a smartphone should try it.

 Riot Games’ goal is to gradually transfer all LoL champions to Wild Rift and have a full version of their game on mobile.
 Apart from that limitation, Wild Rift differs from LoL only in how you control your character.

 When using a keyboard and a mouse, the movements you make feel very natural.
-But when using a phone interface, there’s a huge difference that you need to get used to.
+But when using a phone interface, you need to relearn basic mechanics and movement.
 Many people can’t, which is why they don’t play complex games on their smartphones.
-But if you persist, you can learn how to do that in a few weeks.
+But if you persist, you can learn how to play successfully in a few weeks.

 In Wild Rift, the goal is to destroy the opposing team’s Nexus, which is the main structure located in their base.
 But to do that, you will need to level up your champion, synchronize with your team, win the crucial battles, and destroy a lot of towers.